Understand Asana’s capabilities

 - Premium support—Get educational resources like webinars, recorded trainings, and access to our customer community forum from our Customer Success team.
 Plus, get priority support for your questions.*

-- Enterprise support—Have a dedicated Customer Success Manager to transition your workflows to Asana, provide custom trainings, and more.
-Plus, guaranteed support response within two business hours.
+- Enterprise support—Get help from a Customer Success Manager to transition your workflows to Asana, access trainings, and more.
+Plus, guaranteed priority support.†

 Our mobile app helps you track work and stay up to date on the go.
 Just like our web app, you can use it to create tasks and projects, have conversations about them, and get updates on their progress on and offline.